mitchwadair/mthebot/README.md

 ALLOWED_ORIGINS=<ip addresses that are allowed to access the private API (only needed if making API calls from outside localhost)>
 ```
 ### Database
+First, you must set up a [MySQL](https://www.mysql.com/) database for MtheBot_ to retrieve data from.
 There is a specific structure needed for your database to work correctly.
 In order to initialize your DB with the correct structure, run this SQL query:
 ```sql
 CREATE TABLE channels (
     name varchar(51),